ChetanXpro/flow-blockchain-questions/README.md

   -> A transaction can change the data on blockchain thats why it will cost money.
   -> A script can only view data on blockchain and thats why there is not charge for this.

+ # CHAPTER-1 DAY-2

+ 1.What are the 5 Cadence Programming Language Pillars?

+ - Safety and Security
+ - Clarity
+ - Approachability
+ - Developer Experience
+ - Resource Oriented Programming

+2.In your opinion, even without knowing anything about the Blockchain or coding

+- Safety/Security is the main priority of any language.
+- Clarity: there should be clarity in any language it should be readable , so that any user who dont know programming and atleast he got overview what is   hapnning.
+- approachability: A language should be in such a way that a programmer can realate things whith their prior experience.
+- Developer Experience: debugging is the main part of programming, language should be easy to debug , this will save lots of time of devs.

+- Resource Oriented Programming: As we know a small mistake in code can lead to million dollar loss , by the help of resources it can be very hard for a    developer to made a mistake. this can restrict devs to make mistake  at some extent.